Read This First

 The study of ethical action, focusing on what is morally right and wrong.

-1. 30 Key Terms in Ethics: Here’s an updated list of 30 key terms in ethics, incorporating moral anti-realism.
+1. 30 Key Terms in Ethics: An updated list of 30 key terms in ethics, incorporating moral anti-realism.

-2. Semantic discipline: The page should ask whether the contested moral term names a fact, an attitude, a recommendation, a prohibition, or a social warning.
+2. Semantic discipline: The page should ask whether key terms in the field of ethics names a fact, an attitude, a recommendation, a prohibition, or a social warning.

 3. Anti-realist burden: Denying stance-independent moral facts does not by itself erase reasons, empathy, law, criticism, or the need to live with other humans.